Tag: social comparison

 “The outcome is entirely your responsibility.”

-In a world where both success and failure are framed as personal results,
+In a system where success and failure are individualized,

 Overwhelming digital choices creating social pressure